Toronto, CanadaToronto, Canada anaheimer

 Things to do

-You can go back to nature with visits to parks and the waterfront or go on a food tour to sample foods from across the globe.
+You can go back to nature with visits to parks and the waterfront or take a food tour to sample foods from across the globe.

 Interesting Facts: The city boasts an average of 301 days of sunshine per year.
 But temperatures can vary from -24F to +105F

-A short distance away, you can visit Niagara Falls for some amazing views and adventures.
+You can visit Niagara Falls for some amazing views and adventures a short distance away.
 Read more about Niagara Falls here.

-Take a stroll through downtown Toronto and experience its multicultural vibe first hand.
-As you walk around, you will notice historic buildings mixed in with modern skyscrapers, open public squares next to shopping malls.
-If you get tired from walking, just hop on a bus or a streetcar to your next destination.
+Take a stroll through downtown Toronto and experience its multicultural vibe firsthand.
+As you walk around, you will notice historic buildings mixed in with modern skyscrapers and open public squares next to shopping malls.
+If you tire from walking, hop on a bus or streetcar to your next destination.

 Interesting Facts: The city of Toronto has over 1600 parks covering 13% of the city area.

-During bad weather or just for the fun of it, go underground and traverse the city through the PATH – a system of tunnels connecting many of the important destinations.
+During bad weather or just for fun, go underground and traverse the city through the PATH – a system of tunnels connecting many important destinations.

 Some highlights of downtown:

 This public square is a recent addition to downtown, and it is Toronto’s answer to New York’s Time Square.